MuhammadHamza2003/Nexus-Investor-Entrepreneur-Collaboration-Platform/README.md

 - **Documentation**: Complete API documentation
 - **Architecture**: Clean, modular Spring Boot architecture

-## Meeting Management System - Issue Resolution
+## Meeting Management System - Issue Resolution & Enhancements

-### Issue: Organizer Cannot See Scheduled Meetings
+### ✅ Issue: Organizer Cannot See Scheduled Meetings

-**Problem**: When a meeting organizer calls the `/api/meetings` endpoint, they receive an empty array `[]`, while participants can see the scheduled meetings.
+**Problem**: When a meeting organizer called the `/api/meetings` endpoint, they received an empty array `[]`, while participants could see the scheduled meetings.

 **Root Cause**: The organizer was not being automatically included in the `participantIds` list when creating meetings, which caused the MongoDB query to fail when searching for meetings where the organizer should be included as a participant.